 For patients on ULT, the SUA level should be monitored, treated to <6 mg/dL (360 umol/L) and maintained.
-The exceptions will be the elderly with limited life expectancy or when the patient has indicated a preference not to treat to target SUA and only to symptom control.
+The exceptions are the elderly with limited life expectancy or when the patient has indicated a preference not to treat to target SUA and only for symptom control.